rbtr/anthracite/README.md

 # anthracite
-A Glances AMP using mcstatus to moniter Minecraft Servers
+A Glances AMP using mcstatus to monitor Minecraft Servers